-- a Limit allows the query results to be limited to a given range defined in terms of an offset and maximum number of results, - a Sort or Order allows the query results to be sorted by a given entity field or list of fields, respectively, and - a PageRequest combines a range with optional sorting criteria, and a parameter of this type must be declared when the repository method returns a Page of results, as specified below in Offset-based Pagination, or a CursoredPage, as specified in Cursor-based Pagination.
+- a Limit allows the query results to be limited to a given range defined in terms of an offset and maximum number of results. - a Sort or Order allows the query results to be sorted by a given entity field or list of fields, respectively, and - a PageRequest splits results into pages.
+A parameter of this type must be declared when the repository method returns a Page of results, as specified below in Offset-based Pagination, or a CursoredPage, as specified in Cursor-based Pagination.